imteekay/laziness/README.md

 # Laziness

-> Project Status: EXPERIMENTAL ⚠️
+> Project Status: Experimental ⚠️

-Laziness is a set of tools for better developer experience in React.
+Laziness is a set of tools for a better developer experience in React.

 ## Packages